 color_tools.palette

-Color and filament palette management with fast lookup.
+Color palette management with fast lookup.

 Example